happybeing/vdash/README.md

 ## Customised Logfile Dashboards

-If you want to use the core functionality of logtail-dash to create a customised terminal display based on real time updates to files you can do this by creating a fork, and customising the following files in src/custom:
+If you want to use the core functionality of logtail-dash to create a customised terminal display based on real time updates to files, you can do this by creating a fork and customising the files in src/custom:

 `src/custom/opt.rs`:  command line options and usage